 - 1. The screen should be obvious. - 2.
 Right beneath the screen are 6 unlabeled keys.
-They are "softkeys" and their functions will be shown on the bottom of the screen and will depend on what state the scope is in. - 3.
-Under the softkeys may be a floppy drive, flanked by the "intensity" (brightness) knob and the power key. - 4.
+They are "softkeys" and their functions will be shown on the bottom of the screen and will depend on the state of the scope. - 3.
+Under the softkeys is a USB port you may find useful later, and on the left, the power kev. - 4.
 The knobs and keys on the right side of the scope are grouped according to function.
-You will be using controls in the "Analog", "Horizontal", and "Trigger" areas as well as some of the others to the left of the Trigger area.
-You will not be using the "Digital" area. - 5.
-The inputs to the scope are the BNC connectors at the bottom of the Analog area.
+You will be using controls in the "Vertical", "Horizontal", "Trigger", and Measure" areas as well as some of the others. - 5.
+The inputs to the scope are the 4 BNC connectors below all the controls.